Online Associate's Degree in Criminal Justice

-- Special transfer credit pathways available for military servicemembers and veterans, including Army Combat Arms, Army and Marine Corps Military Police, and Coast Guard Maritime Enforcement Specialists occupations.
+- Special transfer credit pathways available for military servicemembers and veterans, including Army Combat Arms, Army and Marine Corps Military Police, Coast Guard Maritime Enforcement Specialists, and Navy Master-at-Arms (MA) occupations.

 We offer multiple start dates to give you flexibility in your education, life, and work schedules.

 Associate of Applied Science in Criminal Justice Overview

 Protecting society is more than a career—it's a calling.
 Our Associate of Applied Science in Criminal Justice program equips you with the knowledge and skills you need to solidify your experience or start a career in law enforcement, adult and juvenile corrections, courts, public safety, private investigation, and more.